 Red served in the United States Navy from 1946 to 1948 and later served in the United States Air Force from 1951 to 1955.
 He worked for several years as an equipment operator at Chanute Air Force Base, in Rantoul, until his retirement in 1971.
 He later worked as a custodian and bus driver for Hoopeston Schools, until he retired in 1991.
 Red was a member of Good Shepherd Lutheran Church, American Legion Post #384, VFW Post #4826 and Am Vets, in Rantoul.
 He enjoyed walking, doing yardwork, helping others and spending time with his friends.
 Red was a great storyteller and he never forgot a face.
 He also enjoyed watching train and tractor shows and his cats and dog-Tiger.

 A Celebration of Arthur “Red” N. Nelson Sr’s Life will be held at 10:00 a.m.
 Friday, September 20, 2019, at Good Shepherd Lutheran Church, with Pastor Phillip Callahan officiating.
 Burial will follow the service in Rankin Union Cemetery, with full military honors conducted by the Hoopeston American Legion Post #384.
 Visitation will be from 4:00 p.m. to 6:00 p.m.
 Thursday, at Blurton Funeral Home.
 Memorials may be made to Good Shepherd Lutheran Church or the Hoopeston American Legion.
 The family has entrusted the Blurton Funeral Home to assist them in honoring Red’s life.
 Memories or condolences may be sent to the family on his everlasting memorial page at: www.BlurtonFuneralHomes.com.

-To send flowers to Arthur "Red" N. Nelson Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arthur "Red" N. Nelson Sr., please visit our floral store.